manabuo/machine-learning-using-tensorflow/chapters/chapter2.md

 ## Introduction to TensorFlow

-In this chapter, we provide a very brief description of TensorFlow's basic building blocks and concepts that are used in building sofisticated models.
+In this chapter, we provide a very brief description of TensorFlow's basic building blocks and concepts that are used in building sophisticated models.
 Here we also give an overview on how the models should be structured.

 ### Why TensorFlow